-Note: The following steps assume that you previously installed the CLI as described in Installing Zowe CLI from an online registry on page 196.
+Note: The following steps assume that you previously installed the CLI as described in Installing Zowe CLI from an online registry.

-1. To update Zowe CLI to the most recent @zowe-v1-lts version, issue the following command:
+- 1. To update Zowe CLI to the most recent @zowe-v1-lts version, issue the following command: - 2.
+To update existing plug-ins and install new plug-ins, issue the following command: - 3.
+Recreate any user profiles that you created before you updated to the latest version of Zowe CLI.